Your Guide To An Epic [3-Day] #vanlife Joshua Tree Camping Trip

-Joshua Tree is only two hours from VanCraft’s San Diego rental office.
-‘J-Tree’ is the perfect getaway for those looking to disconnect and experience all the beauty its National Park has to offer.
+Joshua Tree is only two hours from VanCraft’s San Diego campervan rental office.
+A Joshua Tree camping trip is the perfect getaway for those looking to disconnect and experience all the beauty its National Park has to offer.
 It’s not only famous for super scenic landscapes, but it’s also a great spot for hiking, rock climbing, and more.

 While some campsites can be reserved in advance, There are many first-come, first-serve camp sites, making it an ideal spot for last-minute adventure van trips.
 There are also plenty of opportunities for free off-grid camping just outside the National Park boundary.
 As a choose your own adventure company, feel free to use our itinerary to your liking for a last-minute, long weekend in Joshua Tree.